romance-ii/romance-ii/README.md

 ### Server Components

-The Romance II Server Core consists of:
+The Romance Ⅱ Server Core consists of:

  * APPIUS: Appius Claudius Caecus, the main networking component or "socket server."
 Appius manages network listening sockets, using a